youngmanyd/NGIRC-2019-AWE-Dual-Bearings-Industrial-Dataset/README.md

 (2)This destructive experiment mainly aims at the bearing center inconsistent problem of vertical dual bearings rotating machinery, and realizes the health perception task at the system level.

 ### 2.INTRODUCTION OF INDUSTRIAL DATA ACQUISITION SYSTEM

+### 5.HOW TO CITE
+Dataset is currently available through this site and externally housed through University Digital Repositories.
+The usage rights are provided individually alongside the measurement data.

+It is asked that if any data is used, then a citation to the corresponding published work should be made (if this exists).
+Acknowledgement is also asked to be given to this website with the following words.
+“Acknowledgement is made for the dataset used in this work provided through BJTU-AWE Database”.
+### 6.CONTACT US
+If you have questions regarding the database, or if you would like to contribute, please contact us with the email.